jupyter/governance/conduct/reporting_online.md

-# Project Jupyter Code of Conduct - Reporting Guide - Online Community
+# Reporting Guide - Online Community

 If you believe someone is violating the code of conduct we ask that you report it to Project Jupyter by emailing